 Employment Regulation Order (ERO)

 Increase in pay and working conditions for Security staff in Ireland under the new 2023 ERO.

-Mr Brian Doyle, Securitas Ireland, Key Accounts Manager is part of the Irish Security Employer Committee that was formed by the Security Institute of Ireland that sits on the employer side of the Security Joint Labour Committee which is tasked with negotiating with the Irish Trade Unions representing the employees as regards the formulations of any new Employment Regulation Orders (ERO).
+Mr Brian Doyle, Securitas Ireland, Key Accounts Manager is part of the Irish Security Employer Committee that was formed by the Security Institute of Ireland that sits on the employer side of the Security Joint Labour Committee (JLC) which is tasked with negotiating with the Irish Trade Union representing the employees as regards the formulations of any new Employment Regulation Orders (ERO).

 Statutory Minimum Remuneration and Conditions of Employment